 The Uniform Code of Military Justice (UCMJ) defines criminal offenses for the military justice system.
 An offense requires an executive order—from the President—to be included.
 Further, Rule 304 of the Manual for Courts-Martial (MCM) allows commanders to impose pre-trial restraints under certain circumstances before a soldier's case goes to court.

-Pretrial restraint is a moral or physical restraint on a person’s liberty which is imposed before and during disposition of offenses.
-Pretrial restraint may consist of restriction in lieu of arrest, arrest, confinement, or conditions on liberty.
+Pretrial restraint is a moral or physical restraint on a person’s liberty—freedom—which is imposed before and during the disposition of offenses.
+Pretrial restraint may consist of:

 Restriction in Lieu of Arrest

 Restriction in lieu of arrest is the restraint of a person by oral or written orders directing the person to remain within specified limits; a restricted person shall, unless otherwise directed, perform full military duties while restricted.

 An arrest is the restraint of a person by oral or written order not imposed as punishment, directing the person to remain within specified limits, A person in the status of arrest may not be required to perform full military duties such as commanding or supervising personnel, serving as a guard, or bearing arms.

 The status of arrest automatically ends when the person is placed—by the authority who ordered the arrest or superior authority—on duty inconsistent with the status of the arrest.
 However, this arrest will not prevent requiring the soldier from doing ordinary cleaning or policing or taking part in routine training and duties.

 Pretrial confinement is physical restraint, imposed by order of competent authority, depriving a person of freedom pending disposition of offenses.
 There are very strict limits on whether or not confinement is authorized.